Smart Water Use

 - Landscapes shall only be watered between the hours of 7:00 p.m. and 7:00 a.m. to reduce evaporation.
 Plant containers, trees, shrubs, and vegetable gardens may be watered outside of this watering timeframe if using only drip irrigation, hand watering, or smart controller systems.

-- Turf watering shall be limited to a maximum of three days per week during the months of July, August, and September, a maximum of two days per week in April, May, June, October and November, and shall not be watered during the remaining winter months unless PCWA notifies customers that watering is allowed due to unseasonably and extended dry conditions.
+- Turf watering shall be limited to a maximum of two days per week during the months of July, August, and September, a maximum of two days per week in April, May, June, October and November, and shall not be watered during the remaining winter months unless PCWA notifies customers that watering is allowed due to unseasonably and extended dry conditions.
 Plant containers, trees, shrubs and vegetable gardens may be watered any day when using drip irrigation, hand watering or smart controller systems.

 - Washing down impervious surfaces such as driveways and sidewalks shall be prohibited unless necessary for public health and safety purposes.